 Solutions to all these problems are already defined and easily available.
-Today, I want to talk about the challenge in detecting the “unknown”, i.e. an anomaly – an event that is not a part of the system’s normal pattern.
+Today, I want to talk about the challenge of detecting the “unknown”, i.e. an anomaly – an event that is not a part of the system’s normal pattern.

 Anomaly Detection is the process of finding patterns in data that do not conform to a model of “normal” behaviour.
 Detecting such deviations from expected behaviour in temporal data is very crucial for ensuring the normal operations of the system.
 Identifying the right set of anomaly triggers can help in taking timely corrective actions.

 In each case, it is important to characterize what is normal, what is deviant or anomalous and how significant is the anomaly.
-This characterization is straightforward for systems where the behaviour can be specified using simple mathematical models – for example, the output of a Gaussian distribution with known mean and standard deviation.
+This characterization is straightforward for systems where the behaviour can be specified using simple mathematical models – for example, the output of a Gaussian distribution with a known mean and standard deviation.

-However, the most interesting real world systems have complex behaviours over time.
+However, the most interesting real-world systems have complex behaviours over time.
 It is necessary to characterize the normal state of the system by observing data over a period of time and use this characterization as a baseline to flag anomalous behaviour, if any.

 Anomaly Detection Method

 Machine learning is useful to learn the characteristics of the system from observed data.
 Common anomaly detection methods on time series data learn the parameters of the data distribution in windows over time and identify anomalies as data points that have a low probability of being generated from that distribution.

 Another class of methods include sequential hypothesis tests like cumulative sum (CUSUM) charts, sequential probability ratio test (SPRT) etc., which can identify certain types of changes in the distributions of real-time data.
 All these methods use some predefined thresholds to alert to changes in the distributions of time series data.

 At their core, all methods test if the sequence of values in a time series is consistent to have been generated from an i.i.d (independent and identically distributed) process.